 At last, the great day arrives.

-You may have experienced some cramping and thought they were Braxton Hick’s contractions.
-After your waters have burst it is advisable to go straight to hospital or to call your midwife if you had planned a home birth.
+You may have experienced some cramping and thought they were Braxton Hicks contractions.
+After your water breaks, it is advisable to go straight to a hospital or to call your midwife if you had planned a home birth.
 It is vitally important not to allow infection to enter the womb at this point.
-Childbirth may be hours away but your baby is now open to infection.
+Childbirth may be hours away, but your baby is now open to infection.

 Sometimes a plug of mucus comes away.
-This is also a sign of the start of labor as the plug will almost certainly be the ‘stopper’ from the neck of the womb, and when it starts to open this plug gets released.
+This is also a sign of the start of labor as the plug will almost certainly be the ‘stopper’ from the neck of the womb, and when it starts to open, this plug gets released.

-When your contractions are about 5 minutes apart is a good time to make your way to hospital to get ready for delivery.
+When your contractions are about 5 minutes apart is a good time to make your way to the hospital to get ready for delivery.

 Labor is well-named.
 It is hard work.
 Contractions come in waves.
-They start off, build up to a peak then tail off again, inside a minute or two.
+They start off, build up to a peak, then tail off again, inside a minute or two.
 Your uterus is contracting, and contracting hard, to open your cervix to allow the baby to pass through.
 As childbirth approaches, your contractions will be one on top of the other with barely time to draw breathe in between.

 When you start to bite people’s heads off, you are entering a stage called transition, and it is at this point your midwife will probably arrange for you to be moved to a birthing room.

-Just after you enter transition, and you are feeling completely fed-up with the whole labor thing, you will start feeling what they call “an urge to push”.
+Just after you enter transition, and you are feeling completely fed-up with the whole labor thing, you will start feeling what they call “an urge to push.”

-It is the strangest sensation, and is exactly what it is called.
-You have this overwhelming urge to push and it's almost impossible not to, even when the midwife cries out something like “Don’t push, cord is wrapped round baby’s neck”.
-That message should be enough, but like I said try as you might it is almost impossible to stop.
+It is the strangest sensation and is exactly what it is called.
+You have this overwhelming urge to push and it's almost impossible not to, even when the midwife cries out something like “Don’t push, cord is wrapped round baby’s neck.”
+That message should be enough, but like I said, try as you might, it is almost impossible to stop.

 However, once the midwife tells you it is safe to push, push away to your heart’s content.
 It may take several such pushes for baby to be born, and the only time actual childbirth has hurt me is when tissue has ripped during the baby’s passage out of my body, and even then it only hurts for a second or two.
 The contractions of childbirth hurt, but surprisingly not the baby’s final passage.

 When you hear your baby’s newborn cry, you know it has all been worth it.
-The pain is over, and as he or she is put in your arms for the first time you will be almost overwhelmed with feelings of love with this tiny scrap of humanity.
+The pain is over, and as he or she is put in your arms for the first time, you will be almost overwhelmed with feelings of love with this tiny scrap of humanity.

 If you don’t feel a rush of maternal love, don’t be overly concerned.
 It could just be that you are over-exhausted and will feel differently later when you have rested.
-If, however, you still feel like this after a day or two, please tell your doctor or midwife, you could be suffering from post-natal depression.
+If, however, you still feel like this after a day or two, please tell your doctor or midwife, as you may be suffering from post-natal depression.

 About 20 minutes after the childbirth is over, you will get some stomach cramping and your afterbirth will be expelled.
 You will hardly notice this happening, basking as you are in the glow of love and admiration for your beautiful new baby.